Project status: In progress

 How you had YourSay

-The Justice (Age of Criminal responsibility) Legislation Amendment Bill 2023 aims to raise the minimum age of criminal responsibility in the ACT from 10 to 14 years, to ensure that children under the age of 14 years, except for those aged 12 and 13 years who commit certain exceptionally serious and intentionally violent offences, cannot be held criminally responsible.
+The Justice (Age of Criminal responsibility) Legislation Amendment Bill 2023 raises the minimum age of criminal responsibility in the ACT from 10 to 14 years.
+The minimum age of criminal responsibility increased to 12 on 22 November 2023.
+It further increases to 14 on 1 July 2025.
+This will ensure children under the age of 14 years old cannot be held criminally responsible, with the exception of children aged 12 and 13 years old who commit certain exceptionally serious and intentionally violent offences.

-In November 2022, the ACT Government released a Position Paper, outlining how this reform will be implemented, key policy decisions already taken and what elements require further consultation.
+In November 2022, the ACT Government released a Position Paper outlining how this reform would be implemented, key policy decisions already taken and what elements required further consultation.

-The Position Paper reflects the feedback that we heard through earlier consultations, including submissions from the community on a Discussion Paper released in August 2021, as summarised in this Listening Report.
+The Position Paper reflects the feedback we heard through earlier consultations, including submissions from the community on a Discussion Paper released in August 2021.
+This feedback is summarised in this Listening Report.

 In addition, the ACT Government commissioned an independent review led by Emeritus Professor Morag McArthur in 2021.
 The review's Final Report identified service system changes to support children and young people when the minimum age is raised.